skeund89/Greenfoot-Pathfinding-with-Dijkstras-Algorithm/README.md

 # Rover Pathfinding with Dijkstra's Algorithm

 ## Introduction
-This repository contains a Java project for a rover simulation that demonstrates pathfinding using Dijkstra's algorithm.
-The rover navigates a grid-based world in Greenfoot, finding the shortest path from a starting point to an endpoint while mapping its surroundings.
+This project showcases the implementation of Dijkstra's Algorithm for pathfinding in the Greenfoot environment.
+Created during my computer science lessons at school, the project utilizes node and edge classes to simulate a rover navigating through a grid.
+The goal is to find the shortest path from a specified starting point to a target endpoint while avoiding obstacles.

 ## Table of Contents
 1. [Installation](#installation)